Reason Codes & Score Interpretation

-When you call the RiskOS™ Evaluation API, each enrichment in your workflow can return reason codes alongside its score.
-Reason codes are machine-readable flags that explain why an enrichment produced a particular score — for example, a data mismatch, a risky email domain, or a successful address correlation.
+When you call the RiskOS™ Evaluation API, each enrichment in your workflow returns a score alongside its reason codes.
+The score tells you how risky an attribute or identity is; the reason codes are machine-readable flags that explain why the model arrived at that score — for example, a data mismatch, a risky email domain, or a successful address correlation.

 • Route transactions to manual review based on specific risk signals